larahy/CVLaraYoung/README.md

-Curriculum Vitae
+Curriculum Vitae for Lara Young
 ===============

-# LARA YOUNG

 I'm a junior web developer based in London.
 After graduating as a Historian from Bristol I spent several years in the publishing industry at literary agents in London and New York.
 Concluding that I'd like to implement my own ideas, I decided to develop my technical skills, and enrolled at [Makers Academy](http://www.makersacademy.com/), a highly intensive 12 week course.